konstantinfoerster/card-importer-go/README.md

   * Faces could be deleted
   * Maybe just the name?
 * Use attribute side to identify card face?
+* store hash of image
+  * can be used to find card face by hash
+* store fallback image

 First idea how to serve the images: